► Electric vehicle charging costs explained

 The capacity of an electric car’s battery is expressed in kilowatt hours (kWh), which is a measure of the energy storage available in the cells.
-A Tesla Model S packs a 100kWh battery, for example, whereas the latest Nissan Leaf comes with a 40kWh battery in standard form.
+A Tesla Model S packs a 100kWh battery, for example, whereas the latest Renault Zoe comes with a 52kWh battery pack.
 So, to calculate how much it costs to charge your car, simply look at the cost of electricity (either your home supply or at a public charging point) and do the maths.

-Let’s consider a 100kWh Tesla Model S. A typical public rapid charging point in the UK might cost around 30p per kWh, so the total outlay is 100 x 30p = £30 if you were to theoretically charge from completely empty to full.
+Let’s consider a 100kWh Tesla Model S. At the time of writing, the company’s Supercharger network costs £0.28 per kilowatt-hour, so the total outlay is 100 x 28p = £28 if you were to theoretically charge from completely empty to full.